SafeWork NSW Awards

 - ‘Small business’ is defined as having less than 20 full time employees or equivalent.
 ‘Large business’ is defined as having 20 or more full time employees or equivalent.

-- With the exclusion of subcategory 1c (large business – government), selected businesses for 2020 SafeWork Awards described in clause 1 and clause 2 will be eligible to apply for a safety rebate/financial support to the value of $3,000 AUD (additional Terms and conditions apply).
+- Selected businesses for 2020 SafeWork Awards described in Category 1a and 1b (small business and large business – non government) will be eligible to apply for a safety rebate/financial support to the value of $3,000 AUD (additional Terms and conditions apply).
+This will not be issued for subcategory 1c (large business – government) and category 2 (unions and industry associations).

 - The eligibility period for activities described in the application is from 12 March 2020 to 9 August 2020.